-Relieve Low Back Pain with Yoga
+Relieve Chronic Low Back Pain with Tai Chi

 By John M. de Castro, Ph.D.

 Low Back Pain is the leading cause of disability worldwide and affects between 6% to 15% of the population.
 It is estimated, however, that 80% of the population will experience back pain sometime during their lives.
 There are varied treatments for low back pain including chiropractic care, acupuncture, biofeedback, physical therapy, cognitive behavioral therapy, massage, surgery, opiate pain killing drugs, steroid injections, and muscle relaxant drugs.
 These therapies are sometimes effective particularly for acute back pain.
 But, for chronic conditions the treatments are less effective and often require continuing treatment for years and opiate pain killers are dangerous and can lead to abuse, addiction, and fatal overdoses.

-So, relieve low back pain with yoga.
+So, relieve chronic low back pain with Tai Chi.